ts4z/barge-rulebook/src/triple-draw-dramaha.md

 ## Evaluating the Showdown

-The best [Omaha](omaha-high-only.md) high hand (using exactly two cards from the player's hand and exactly three cards from the board) and the best five card draw hand (using all five cards from the player’s hand) splits the pot.
+The best [Omaha](omaha-high-only.md) high hand (using exactly two cards from the player's hand and exactly three cards from the board) and the best [Five-card Draw](five-card-draw.md) hand (using all five cards from the player’s hand) splits the pot.